 Food insecurity and hunger are facts of life for far too many Missourians.
-The USDA's assessment that 16 percent of Missouri households were food insecure in 2011 applied to the mid-year estimated number of households (2,436,000) suggests that 389,760 households faced uncertainty in acquiring sufficient food for their household.
-Further, the USDA estimated that 6.7 percent of households in Missouri experienced very low food security (prior to 2007 labeled as -food insecure with hunger), or roughly 163,212 households.
+The USDA's assessment that nearly 17 percent of Missouri households were food insecure in 2015 applied to the mid-year estimated number of households (2,536,000) suggests that 409,760 households faced uncertainty in acquiring sufficient food for their household.
+Further, the USDA estimated that nearly 7 percent of households in Missouri experienced very low food security (prior to 2007 labeled as -food insecure with hunger), or roughly 166,877 households.
 This translates into roughly 400,000 Missourians experiencing hunger.
 Regretfully, trends in food insecurity and hunger are not positive ones for our state, as current averages for both reflect a trend that has continuously increased over the first decade of this century.